 The Doty Center was built in 2007.
 This facility is designed to accommodate large events and athletic contests.
 This multi-purpose gymnasium is named after the late Dr. Brant Lee Doty who was a professor, dean, and chancellor of GLCC.
 This building will continue his legacy of service to students and constituents in the Lansing area and beyond.
 The newest construction is the Knowles Learning Center.
-The first phase (office suite) is completed.
-The Knowles Learning Center is a facility that provides opportunity for the College to expand the capacity of learning for past, current, and future students.
+The first phase (office suite) is completed and efforts toward completing the funding for the second phase (Library) is in process.
+The Knowles Learning Center will be a facility that provides opportunity for the College to expand the capacity of learning for past, current, and future students.

 The impact of GLCC is felt far and wide.
 Our alumni can be found in 40 of the United States and in many foreign countries.
 The Michigan churches, in particular, are impacted by our graduates who serve as preachers, youth ministers, music ministers, and Christian education directors.
-Since 1949 years the College continues to be true to her mission of training students to be servant leaders in the church and world.
+For over 62 years the College continues to be true to her mission of training students to be servant leaders in the church and world.